-- To recall the memory settings for driver one using the memory switch, push MEMORY button number 1 on the memory switch. - To recall the memory settings for driver one using the RKE transmitter, push the UNLOCK button on the RKE transmitter linked to memory position 1.
+- To recall the memory settings for driver one using the memory switch, push MEMORY button number 1 on the memory switch. - To recall the memory settings for driver one using the RKE Key Fob, push the UNLOCK button on the RKE Key Fob linked to memory position 1.